di-stars/databag_manager/README.md

 # Chef Databag Manager

 A simple command line tool to download, upload and commit encrypted databags to SVN.
-I designed this for me to used for frequent Databag updates and thought maybe it could help others out there save some cycles.
+I designed this for me to use for frequent Databag updates and thought maybe it could help others out there save some cycles.
 This is intended to run on a Linux system, but that doesn't mean it won't work on Windows.
 I just have not tested it on Windows.